 SALMOD

+The Authority used the Salmonid Population Modeling (SALMOD) model to ascertain the potential effect of each alternative on fall-/late fall-run Chinook salmon mortality and potential production in the Sacramento River.
+A full description of the model can be found in the California WaterFix Biological Assessment (DWR 2016), Attachment 5.D.2, SALMOD Model.
 In this section, SALMOD results for fall-run and late fall–run Chinook salmon are presented separately in their entirety.
+See Appendix 11H for details on the model.

-The SALMOD model outputs for fall-run Chinook salmon are presented in Appendix 11H, SALMOD, Table 1c-1 through Table 1c-4, Table 2c-1 through Table 2c-4, and Figure B-c-1 through Figure B-c-19.
-For all water years combined for all life stages and source of mortality, mean annual fall-run Chinook salmon potential production would be similar under Alt 1A (0.1% greater)and Alt 1B (0.1% greater) relative to the NAA (; Appendix 11H, SALMOD, Table 2c-1 and Table 2c-2, Figure B-c-1).
-Differences within each water year type in mean annual potential production between Alt 1A and the NAA and between Alt 1B and the NAA would be small (<1%).
-Alt 2 and Alt 3 results would be similar to those of Alt 1A and 1B (Appendix 11H, SALMOD, Table 2c-3, Table 2c-4, Figure B-c-1) in that differences in production relative to the NAA would be very small (generally <1%, except for 3.6% higher potential production in Above Normal Water Years under Alt 3 relative to the NAA).
+The SALMOD outputs for fall-run Chinook salmon are presented in Appendix 11H, Table 1c-1 through Table 1c-4, Table 2c-1 through Table 2c-4, and Figure B-c-1 through Figure B-c-19.
+For all water year types combined for all life stages and source of mortality, mean annual fall-run Chinook salmon potential production would be similar under Alternative 1A and Alternative 1B relative to the NAA (0.1% greater in both; Appendix 11H, Table 2c-1 and Table 2c-2, Figure B-c-1).
+Differences within each water year type in mean annual potential production between Alternatives 1A and 1B and the NAA would be small (<1%).
+Alternatives 2 and 3 results would be similar to those of Alternatives 1A and 1B (Appendix 11H, Table 2c-3, Table 2c-4, Figure B-c-1) in that differences in production relative to the NAA would be very small (generally <1%, except for 3.6% higher potential production in Above Normal Water Years under Alternative 3 relative to the NAA).